fctr-id/okta-ai-agent/README.md

 ## Important Notes

 1. **Beta Version**: This is a beta release.
 Use in non-production environments only.
 2. **Limited Fields** - Currently only fetching the login and email addresses from users' profile.
-No other attributes
+No other user attributes
 3. **Data Security**:
    - The tool stores data locally in SQLite
    - No data is sent to AI providers except query context